 This course focuses on the administration of human resources, including the processes of personnel management and personnel systems in complex organizations, both public and private.
 Techniques for recruiting and staffing; orienting, training and development; motivation, performance management, employee relations, compensation systems, and reward and retention systems; and safety and health issues will be addressed.
-Prerequisites: Degree checkpoint 2 and MGMT 2100.
+Prerequisite: C- in MGMT 2100 and admission to Daniels.

 MGMT 2100 Leading High Performance Organizations (4 Credits)

 Have you ever wondered why some organizations thrive while competitors with the same technology and capital resources fail?
 Often the difference is the human factors: the many ways in which savvy organizations harness the commitment and creativity of their workers.
 In this course, you learn about the human factors that foster career success for you and high performance for your organization.
 Technical skills are important entry level requirements for leaders and managers.
 What sets the great ones apart is their ability to motivate and inspire colleagues and employees alike.
 In MGMT 2100 you learn the essentials of organizational behavior and acquire a toolkit of evidence-based people skills that complement the technical skills you gain in other DCB core courses.
 Prerequisite: BUS 1000.